-DF value chain as a series of activities within the social economy organization, presents a complex interplay of horizontal and vertical linkages involving multiple actors such as fishers, DF workers, owners of fish drying camps, moneylenders, intermediaries, leaders of local government councils, state government agencies and officials etc. That the entire constitution is shaped by the ever-dynamic socio-ecological interface, complicates the notion of “value” in the DF value chain wherein conflicts are common and exposure to risk is inevitable.
+DF value chain as a series of activities involves multiple actors such as fishers, DF workers, owners of fish drying camps, moneylenders, intermediaries, leaders of local government councils, state government agencies and officials etc. That the entire constitution is shaped by the socio-ecological dynamics in a local setting, complicates the notion of “value” in the DF value chain wherein conflicts are common and exposure to risk is inevitable.
 Understanding DF value chain from the parlance of “social economy” (SE) will be inadequate unless a conceptual cross-fertilization informs about the fundamental tenets of social economy and the ways social, political and ecological factors shape economic relations.

 In past few years, scoping study has become increasingly popular on account of its growing potential and rigor to inform research agendas, and policy and practice recommendations by engaging a range of methods and tools (Tricco et al. 2016).
-Imperative is that the scoping research involves an elaborate exercise of mapping a range of evidence in order to convey the breadth and depth of a field.
-Predominantly an outcome of our pilot field surveys at the Indian Sundarbans and secondary literature review on DF research in Bengal, this scoping report is interested to unpack the processes, practices and challenges amid the DF value chain in Bengal based on our ethnographic observations from the field and triangulation method.
-By embracing the rationale of “stacked value chain approach (SVCA)” and expanding on the idea of social economy in context of India, we capture diverse shades and challenges of the DF sector in the Indian Sundarbans as well as East Medinipur and thereupon, flesh out the scoping trajectories of the DF research in Bengal.
+It is imperative that scoping research allows an elaborate exercise of mapping a range of evidence in order to convey the breadth and depth of a field.
+Predominantly an outcome of our pilot field surveys at the Indian Sundarbans and secondary literature review on DF research in Bengal, this scoping report is intended to provide a first explanation of the processes, practices and challenges in DF value chains in Bengal based on our ethnographic observations from the field and triangulation methods.
+Through expanding on the notion and functioning of social economy in context of India, we capture diverse shades and challenges of the DF sector in the Indian Sundarbans as well as East Medinipur and, thereby, flesh out the scoping trajectories of the DF research in Bengal.

 The next section (section 2) weaves the stories of fish and DF from the bygone years and section 3 introduces the landscape, focusing on the two study sites.
 Section 4 describes the data sources and methodology accessed and applied; section 5 elaborates on the dried fish production units, fish landing centres and the fish production process; section 6 sketches the social contours of communities involved in DF production.
 While section 7 reflects on the value chain characteristics in the DF Social Economy within our empirical context of application, section 8 highlights DF consumption pattern and nutritional attributes.
 Section 9 unfurls the narratives of conflicts, risks and vulnerabilities; section 10 brings to the fore the architecture of governance and governmentality.
 Finally, section 11 provides a brief summary of the scoping exercise.